mihirkadam19/predict-student-marks/README.md

 # predict-student-marks
-predict student marks based on hours of study
+predict student marks based on hours of study using linear regression